An Alternative Explanation of the Subud Exercise in Psychological Terms

 physical world.
 In this light, our pre-human and human rationalities vary with

-as a kind of intuition.
-While devoid of symbolic reasoning, it is far more than
+viewed as a kind of intuition.
+While devoid of symbolic reasoning, it is far

-instinct, even so.
-Otherwise my cat, for instance, would be unable to learn
+more than instinct, even so.
+Otherwise my cat, for instance, would be unable to

-about her world and make discretionary decisions.
-She displays curiosity, is
+learn about her world and make discretionary decisions.
+She displays curiosity,

-prudent in caring for offspring, observes towards inference, and visibly takes
+is prudent in caring for offspring, observes towards inference, and visibly

 creature.
 Scientists who study horses, wolves, dolphins, primates and so forth